Ilex obcordata

 Some consider the Puerto Rican population a separate species, Ilex sintenisii (Urb.)
 Britton, while González-Gutiérrez (2007) and Plants of the World Online consider I. sintenisii to be a synonym of I. obcordata var. obcordata, which occurs on the islands of Cuba, Jamaica, and Hispaniola in addition to Puerto Rico.

 There are only 150 individuals remaining in the Luquillo Mountains of Puerto Rico, restricted to Toro Negro State Forest.

-As Ilex sintenisii (Sintenis' holly or cuero de sapo) It is assessed as endangered by the IUCN Red List, and a federally listed endangered species of the United States.
+The species is assessed as Least Concern by the IUCN Red List.
+The synonym Ilex sintenisii (Sintenis' holly or cuero de sapo) is assessed as Endangered by the IUCN, and is a federally listed endangered species of the United States.